AlexLeeVT/DancePad/README.md

 In review

 ## Project Overview
 Logitech Lighspeed is a technology that advertises that it's devices has less than 1ms latency while retaining a long battery life of 10-30 hours.
 A generic solution that can be built by the average hobbyist or student is not yet widely available.
 This project seeks to create a framework and example for other projects that have use of this type of technology.
-The design is implemented in a dance pad for entertainment as a controller on PC to show the capabilities.
+The design is implemented in a dance pad as a controller on PC to show the capabilities of this technology.<br><br>

+This

 ## Educational Value Added

-The students learn how to create efficient low power embedded systems that utilize the nrf24L01+ transciever and LiPo batteries.
+The students demonstrate desiging low power embedded systems that utilize the nrf24L01+ transciever and LiPo batteries, desiging hardware to manage LiPo batteries, desiging, testing, and validating PCBs, and .

 ## Tasks
 N/A